Downtown Riverfront Streetcar Project

 The revised alignment will use a single Siemens S700 streetcar vehicle, traveling from Sutter Health Park across the Tower Bridge, along Capitol Mall, and south on 3rd Street to N Street.
 Double tracks will be installed on N Street, connecting to SacRT’s existing light rail system at 7th and 8th Streets.

-- New Stations Include:
+- New Station Locations Include:

-- Capitol Mall
+- 2nd & Capitol

-- N Street
+- N Street (outbound & inbound platforms)

 Environmental Review & Public Comment Period